open-telemetry/opentelemetry-java/README.md

 We hold regular meetings.
 See details at [community page](https://github.com/open-telemetry/community#java-sdk).

 We use [GitHub Discussions](https://github.com/open-telemetry/opentelemetry-java/discussions) for support or general questions.
 Feel free to drop us a line.

+We are also present in the `#otel-java` channel in the [CNCF slack](https://slack.cncf.io/).
+Please join us for more informal discussions.

 ## Overview

-OpenTelemetry is the merging of OpenCensus and OpenTracing into one project.
+OpenTelemetry is the merging of OpenCensus and OpenTracing into a single project.

 This project contains the following top level components: